MicrosoftDocs/visualstudio-docs/docs/ide/reference/options-text-editor-general.md

 ### Automatic delimiter highlighting

-When selected, delimiter characters that separate parameters, item-value pairs, or matching braces, are highlighted.
+When selected, delimiter characters that separate parameters or item-value pairs, as well as matching braces, are highlighted.

 ### Track changes